voyd-lang/voyd/syntaxes/smalltalk-like.md

     default: "A number"
 ```

-# Structs
+# Objects

 ```
-struct Point:
+objects Point:
     let x, y: Int

     "
-    Like swift structs, initializers are defined automatically.
+    Like swift structs, objects in dream have initializers that are defined automatically.
     But can be defined explicitly too.
     "
     init x: Int y: Int =